neutrons/multiphonon/README.md

 ## Installation
 **NOTE:** SNS users can skip this step and use this software package directly at SNS analysis cluster (see below).

-The multiphonon package can be installed using conda on a recent 64bit linux (ubuntu/fedora/centos) distribution:
+The multiphonon package can be installed using conda (python 2) on a recent 64bit linux (ubuntu/fedora/centos) distribution:

       $ conda config --add channels conda-forge
       $ conda config --add channels mantid